Manasseh Sogavare: Leader of the Opposition (2007–2014)

 In 2010, Sogavare and eight other MPs established the Ownership, Unity and Responsibility Party, which won three seats in the 2010 general election.

-Prime Minister (third term, 2014–2017)
+Prime minister (third term, 2014–2017)

-Following the 19 November, 2014 general election, Sogavere became Prime Minister for the third time.
+Following the 19 November 2014 general election, Sogavere became prime minister for the third time.
 On 22 September 2017 Sogavare spoke at the United Nations General Assembly.
 He condemned North Korea for their testing of ballistic missiles.
 He also condemned Indonesia for violence in West Papua.
 On 7 November 2017, seventeen members of his Democratic Coalition for Change voted against him in another motion of no-confidence.
 The lawmaker who submitted the motion of no confidence, Derek Sikua, claimed that Sogavere had lost touch with reality and become fixated on conspiracy theories, while Sogavere attributed the defections to a proposed anti-graft bill, saying that some MPs were afraid it would lead to them being imprisoned.
 Sogavere remained as Acting Prime Minister until Rick Houenipwela was elected on 15 November 2017.
+Sogavare then became finance minister and deputy prime minister.